Kurento/kurento/source/glossary.rst

        Extension to the :term:`ICE` protocol that allows ICE agents to send and receive candidates incrementally rather than exchanging complete lists.
 With such incremental provisioning, ICE agents can begin connectivity checks while they are still gathering candidates and considerably shorten the time necessary for ICE processing to complete.

        .. seealso::

           `draft-ietf-ice-trickle <https://tools.ietf.org/html/draft-ietf-ice-trickle-15>`__
-              Trickle ICE: Incremental Provisioning of Candidates for the Interactive Connectivity Establishment (ICE) Protocol
+              Trickle ICE: Incremental Provisioning of Candidates for the Interactive Connectivity Establishment (ICE) Protocol.

    TLS
        Transport Layer Security (TLS) and its predecessor Secure Socket Layer (SSL).

        .. seealso::

           :wikipedia:`Transport Layer Security`

           :rfc:`5246`
-              The Transport Layer Security (TLS) Protocol Version 1.2
+              The Transport Layer Security (TLS) Protocol Version 1.2.

    TURN
        TURN stands for **Traversal Using Relays around NAT**.
 Like :term:`STUN`, it is a network protocol (`IETF RFC 5766 <https://tools.ietf.org/html/rfc5766>`__) used to assist in the discovery of paths between peers on the Internet.